What is Singapore's Central Provident Fund (CPF)?

 Effective 1st January 2020, the CPF treatment for the reimbursement of employee benefits have been revised as follows:

-1. Reimbursements for medical and dental benefits (incurred for both local and overseas) for employees, employee’s spouse and children are not be CPF contributable.
+1. Reimbursements for medical and dental benefits (incurred for both local and overseas) for employees, employee’s spouse and children are not CPF contributable.

 2. Reimbursements for holiday benefits for employees, employee’s spouse and children are CPF contributable.